The New School for Social Research: History of the Department of Economics (1960–present)

 From 1958 to 1963, The New School suffered from another budgetary crisis.
 The school was running a deficit that it could not repay.
 Economists and administrators Alvin Johnson and Hans Staudinger led a "Save the School" fundraising campaign that narrowly saved the school from bankruptcy.
 In order to make the school more conventional and fundable, the administration reorganized the Graduate Faculty into five departments: Economics, Psychology, Sociology, Philosophy, and Political Science.
-This reorganization began in the late 1950's, but was only solidified in the 1960 course catalogs.
+This reorganization began in the late 1950s, but was only solidified in the 1960 course catalogs.

 As the German émigrés retired, the Economics department began to appoint new economists, beginning with David Schwartzman, an industrial organization economist who had studied with Milton Friedman and George Stigler, and Thomas Vietorisz, a specialist in the economics of planning.

 In 1968, Robert Heilbroner (Ph.D., 1963) was appointed assistant Professor of Economics.
 Heilbroner had, while a graduate student at The New School, published The Worldly Philosophers: The Lives, Times and Great Ideas of the Great Economic Thinkers.
 The Worldly Philosophers was inspired by a class on Adam Smith taught by Heilbroner's teacher, Adolph Lowe.
 In the book, Heilbroner discusses the evolution of economic thought using of the lives and times of the great economists.
 This focus on the history of economic thought permeated Heilbroner's teaching and writing.

 In 1969 and 1970, Edward Nell and Stephen Hymer were appointed to the faculty.
 Nell's work focused on economic methodology and Post-Keynesian Economics while Hymer was a Marxian economist whose Ph.D. supervisor was Charles Kindleberger.

 Together, the faculty launched a graduate program in Political Economy in 1971.
 In the May 1971 press release, Heilbroner emphasized that the goal of the faculty was to give students training in a variety of traditions of economic analysis.
 In 1972 and 1973, the faculty hired Anwar Shaikh and David Gordon, two young and radical economists with divergent approaches to economics: Shaikh initially focused on international trade and Marxian economic theory while Gordon focused on labor research and econometric models.
 In 1974, Heidi Hartmann joined the faculty to develop a gender and economics program.
 In 1975, Paul Sweezy taught a course on Karl Marx.

-In the late 1970's, Gita Sen, Ross Thomson, and Willi Semmler joined the faculty.
+In the late 1970s, Gita Sen, Ross Thomson, and Willi Semmler joined the faculty.
 In 1982, John Eatwell joined the Department on a part-time arrangement.
-During the 1980's and 1990's, the faculty had many shorter-term appointments and visitors, including Nancy Folbre, Heinz Kurz, Rhonda Williams, Alice Amsden, and Thomas Palley.
+During the 1980s and 1990s, the faculty had many shorter-term appointments and visitors, including Nancy Folbre, Heinz Kurz, Rhonda Williams, Alice Amsden, and Thomas Palley.

-In the 1990's, the economics department hired a number of faculty who would remain for decades: William Milberg, Lance Taylor, and Duncan Foley.
+In the 1990s, the economics department hired a number of faculty who would remain for decades: William Milberg, Lance Taylor, and Duncan Foley.
 In 1995, David Gordon, John Eatwell, and Bill Janeway together founded the Center for Economic Policy Analysis (CEPA), though Gordon died soon after founding CEPA.